eazel7/of-course-i-still-log-you/README.md

 ## Missing features

-[x] To delete an existing rule
-[x] To have a dark theme
-[x] To save and load the rules across restarts
 - Add more colors
 - Have prettier colors.
 Pretty colors.
 The current ones are ugly.
 - To test regular expressions